borovin/block/README.md

 import '@basket/block/b-input-text'
 ```

-All blocks use ES modules standard for import and export its API so be sure your module bundler support this standard.
+All blocks use ES modules standard for imports and exports so be sure your module bundler supports ES modules.

 # Blocks (Custom Elements)